OpenDSA/OpenDSA/RST/en/Development/CompleteTree.rst

 Array Implementation for Complete Binary Trees
 ==============================================

-Module :numref:`<BinaryTreeImpl>` explains how a large fraction of the space in a typical binary tree node implementation is devoted to structural overhead, not to storing data.
+From the :ref:`full binary tree theorem <BinaryTreeFullThm>`, we know that a large fraction of the space in a typical binary tree node implementation is devoted to structural overhead, not to storing data.
 This module presents a simple, compact implementation for complete binary trees.
 Recall that complete binary trees have all levels except the bottom